-- 6. States, multilateral donors and private-sector partners would, in coordination with receiving states - mobilise financial resources to cover the humanitarian needs identified within the comprehensive refugee response framework; - ensure that these resources are provided in a predictable, consistent and flexible manner, including through wider partnerships involving State, civil society, religious and private-sector partners; - ensure adequate funding, including development assistance, for government ministries and local authorities in view of the increased needs and pressures on social services.
+- 6. States, multilateral donors and private-sector partners would, in coordination with receiving states: - mobilise financial resources to cover the humanitarian needs identified within the comprehensive refugee response framework; - ensure that these resources are provided in a predictable, consistent and flexible manner, including through wider partnerships involving State, civil society, faith-based and privatesector partners; and without affects the Official Development Assistance. - ensure adequate funding, including development assistance, for government ministries and local authorities in view of the increased needs and pressures on social services.
 Programmes should benefit refugees, the host country and community; - ensure that finance lending schemes which exist for developing countries are extended to middle-income countries hosting large numbers of refugees, bearing in mind the economic and social costs to those countries; - consider establishing development funding mechanisms for such countries; - invest in clean and efficient technology to lessen the potential for adverse environmental impacts; - increase support for cash-based delivery mechanisms and other innovative means for the efficient provision of humanitarian assistance. - 7.
-Hosting States, in cooperation, as appropriate, with UNHCR and other relevant partners, would - provide rapid, safe and unhindered access to humanitarian assistance; - deliver assistance to the extent possible through appropriate national service providers (e.g., public authorities for health, education, social services);
+Hosting States, in cooperation, as appropriate, with UNHCR and other relevant partners, would: - provide rapid, safe and unhindered access to humanitarian assistance; in line with the 46/182 Resolution "Strengthening of the coordination of humanitarian emergency assistance of the United Nations"

-- encourage refugees, at the outset of an emergency phase, to establish supportive systems and networks involving refugees and host communities, with a particular emphasis on the protection of women and children and other persons with specific needs; - invest in local and civil society partners so as to enhance their contribution to humanitarian responses; - ensure close cooperation and joint planning between humanitarian and development actors, aiming, inter alia, to reduce dependency on international humanitarian aid over time in favour of more sustainable solutions and strengthened resilience.
+- deliver assistance to the extent possible through appropriate national service providers (e.g., public authorities for health, education, social services); - encourage refugees, at the outset of an emergency phase, to establish supportive systems and networks involving refugees and host communities, with a particular emphasis on the protection of women and children and other persons with specific needs; - invest in local and civil society partners so as to enhance their contribution to humanitarian responses; - ensure close cooperation and joint planning between humanitarian and development actors, aiming, inter alia, to reduce dependency on international humanitarian aid over time in favour of more sustainable solutions and strengthened resilience.